winya/api-docs/_posts/ios/1.2/README.md

 `USUstreamPlayer` can play different kinds of media:
 - Live streams using the `-[USUstreamPlayer playChannel:]` API call.
 - Recorded videos using the `-[USUstreamPlayer playRecorded:]` API call.
-- Highlights using the `-[USUstreamPlayer playHighlight:]` API call.

 For example, you can play the live video streamed right now on your channel:
 ```objc